Neutral / cushion / high arch

 Inov-8 Roclite 315 GTX size and fit

-The Inov-8 Roclite 315 GTX comes in standard running shoe sizes.
+The GTX version of the Inov-8 Roclite 315 comes in standard running shoe sizes.
 Those who would want to get their pair can make use of their usual measurements.
 As for the width, it is determined using Inov-8’s fit scale.
 Grade 1 represents the industry B-fit, while Grade 5, the widest on the scale, represents 2E.
 This shoe ranks three on Invo-8’s Fit Scale, meaning that the width measurement is in the moderate range.

 This shoe was equipped with a Roclite trail outsole which was manufactured with a moderately aggressive lug pattern.
 The lugs are 6mm in depth.
 Each one has good spacing in between so debris are not easily trapped.
 The lug pattern was intended for hard packed trails and mixed terrain.
 The arrow-like lugs on the forefoot and back foot face the opposite direction for better grip on the terrains mentioned.